eriiic0225/wehelp_phase1/week5/README.md

 ---

-### Use SELECT, SQL Aggregation Functions with JOIN statement, get the average like count of messages where sender email equals to test@test.com .
+#### 👾Use SELECT, SQL Aggregation Functions with JOIN statement, get the average like count of messages where sender email equals to test@test.com .

 ```bash
 mysql> SELECT AVG(like_count)